kannansantharam/amazon-clone-react/README.md

 Amazon clone using react

+Built Home, Checkout, Cart and Login pages using react Functional Components and React Context API

-Developed and used amazon name to practice react.
+*Developed and used Amazon Logo and name to practice react.